nancyqn-thompsong9/notes/README.md

 - Today's programming wisdom: "Code is read more often than it's written.
 Strive for clarity and maintainability in your code, as it will be the roadmap for others (and future you) to navigate through the logic.
 Write expressive variable names, comments that explain why rather than what, and structure your code modularly for easier understanding and testing."

 In brief, "Write code that is easy to understand and maintain, because readability counts."

+# 2024-01-25
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Use task management tools: These can help to organize your tasks and prioritize them based on their importance and deadlines.
+Tools like Trello, Asana, or Todoist can be very helpful in this regard.
+2. Break down large projects into smaller tasks: This makes it easier to manage and complete each task, which can then be added to your task list and tracked.
+By breaking down projects, you can also better estimate the time needed to complete them.
+3. Set deadlines for each tasks; this will keep you focused and on track with your project.
+Deadlines can motivate you and help prevent procrastination.
+Make sure to give yourself enough time to finish each step, but not too much time that you might get lazy.
+4. Stay organized: Keep your code, project files, notes, etc. in order and easy to find.
+Using version control systems like Git can make this easier and prevent you from losing work if you ever need to restart or revert to an earlier version.
+5. Learn from others: Read blogs, watch tutorials, attend meetups or conferences to learn new techniques, tools, best practices, tips, tricks, ideas, from other developers.
+It'll help grow your skills and knowledge.